Designated Emphasis

 The DE in Native American Studies (DENAS)

 The Native American Studies Department at UC Davis offers a Designated Emphasis in Native American Studies.
-Ph.D. students in the following graduate programs can enroll in the DENAS:
+The following graduate programs are affiliated with DENAS:

 At UC, Davis, the Native American Studies Department focuses hemispherically upon the indigenous peoples of the Americans, that is, upon the peoples, nations, tribes, and communities whose ancestors have lived in North, Central and South America from earliest times.
 Native American Studies is interdisciplinary in its scholarly approach to the world of American Indian peoples, offering a comprehensive and comparative perspective.
 This unique hemispheric approach includes attention to the increasing dislocation and diaspora of indigenous people throughout the Americas, and calls upon the authority of Native intelligence (Native voices, Native texts) in all its forms and manifestations to address the issues that concern Native peoples, including the creative strategies for continuance they have developed over the centuries.